 Regular training helps the team understand the importance of accurate documentation and the reasons for the implemented food safety processes.
 Regular internal audits are key to making sure that all processes are in place, every staff member is trained, and no data records are missing.

 Staff commitment to the food safety plan is key to enable the business to be audit-ready every day.
 However, busy kitchen staff might be reluctant to perform tedious manual monitoring and paperwork tasks.
 What is more, manual data entry errors might increase under pressure.
 Setting up an easy-to-use food safety plan with quick access to standard operating procedures (SOP’s) ensures that staff are using it correctly.

-Digitising the food safety processes minimises risk and food safety incidents.
+Digitizing the food safety processes minimizes risk and food safety incidents.
 Moreover, it increases transparency significantly, as all food safety data is instantly accessible.
 Storing all data in one place enables you to easily generate reports to prove compliance, facilitating the compliance process.

-With the help of iMonitor’s Food Safety Plan you can digitise your food safety management, saving time and money while easily ensuring ongoing compliance.
+With the help of iMonitor’s Food Safety Plan you can digitize your food safety management, saving time and money while easily ensuring ongoing compliance.